 “Sending School Backpacks Across the Sea” campaign was steadily undertaken

 “Chemistry Classes for Boys and Girls” was hosted at the six plants and head office of Kuraray more than once this year

 We in the Kuraray Group consider the sound and sustainable advancement of society to be a precondition for corporate growth and prosperity, as well as the ultimate objective of corporate activities.
 It goes without saying that we see it as our duty to contribute to society through provision of products with genuine value to the people.
 Beyond this, we consider assistance with the resolution of social issues within an appropriate scope to be another important form of social contribution in our capacity as a corporate citizen.

-In fiscal 2017, the Kuraray Group carried out activities focusing on culture, science, environment and social welfare in accordance with its policy for social contribution activities.
+The Kuraray Group carries out activities focusing on culture, science, environment and social welfare in accordance with its policy for social contribution activities.

 Goals and Actual Results in Social Interaction